Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Now that single-game sports betting in Canada is here, there’s no reason not to start preparing.

-Researching your favorite sports and teams is the best way to get an inside advantage over bookmakers and major sportsbooks.
+Researching your favourite sports and teams is the best way to get an inside advantage over bookmakers and major sportsbooks.
 Sports Betting Dime has everything you need to get started, from latest news articles and betting odds to informative betting guides and sportsbook reviews that can teach you the fundamentals of sports betting.

 Making a responsible bet is the best way to get closer to the action, and we really hope Canadians get to experience the joys of legalized single-game sports betting now that it’s here!